typefully/minimal-twitter/README.md

 ![Screenshots](./assets/screenshots.png)

-Alternatively, you may copy the [base styles](extension/content/main.css) as userstyles manually with [Firefox's built-in Style Editor](https://developer.mozilla.org/en-US/docs/Tools/Style_Editor), or using extensions like [Stylish for Chrome](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) and [Cascadea for Safari](https://apps.apple.com/app/cascadea/id1432182561).
+Alternatively, you can use the [base styles](extension/content/main.css) as userstyles (e.g. with [Firefox's built-in Style Editor](https://developer.mozilla.org/en-US/docs/Tools/Style_Editor) or using extensions like [Stylish for Chrome](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) and [Cascadea for Safari](https://apps.apple.com/app/cascadea/id1432182561)).

 ## Customize